-1. Sony HT-ST5000 Soundbar with Wireless Subwoofer
+3. Sony HT-ST5000 Soundbar with Wireless Subwoofer

-2. Yamaha YAS-207BL Sound Bar
+4. Yamaha YAS-207BL Sound Bar

 For our full assessment of this soundbar, reviewed here is the Yamaha YAS-207BL.

-3. Bose Solo 5 TV Soundbar
+5. Bose Solo 5 TV Soundbar

-Some connection inputs include optical digital, coaxial digital, and analog inputs.
+Some audio inputs include optical digital, coaxial digital, and analog inputs.
 If you’re a total newbie and you need help with the inputs, you can read and check the manual for specific instructions.
-The soundbar has no HDMI though, which can be a dealbreaker for some since HDMI is the easiest form of connection.
+The soundbar has no HDMI though, which can be a dealbreaker for some since HDMI cable is the easiest form of connection.

-4. VIZIO SB3821-C6 38 inches 2.1 Channel Soundbar
+6. VIZIO SB3821-C6 38 inches 2.1 Channel Soundbar

 Next in our list, we’re going to review the VIZIO SB3821-C6.
 For under $200, this soundbar provides a rich bass at a reasonable price.
 Our audio experts agree that for those looking for a good upgrade, this soundbar is a solid choice.

-5. Sonos Beam – Smart Soundbar
+7. Sonos Beam – Smart Soundbar

 Design-wise, Sonos Beam has a modern look that may earn the desire of people who like an aesthetic setup.
 Coming in two color options, you can choose between black or white depending on your preference.

-6. WOHOME 2.1 Channel Bluetooth Sound Bar
+8. WOHOME 2.1 Channel Bluetooth Sound Bar

-7. Samsung 2.1 Soundbar HW-R450 with Wireless Subwoofer
+9. Samsung 2.1 Soundbar HW-R450 with Wireless Subwoofer

 A notable feature of the Samsung R450 is its smart sound mode.
 It automatically detects and analyzes the best setting depending on the content.
-As such, it’s able to produce the optimal audio quality whatever is playing onscreen.
-You can also manually set the modes, and there’s even a game mode for all the gamers out there.

 What to Look for When Buying the Best Soundbar